-9.14 County trends in cattle operations and value of sales
+9.13 County trends in cattle operations and value of sales

-Bent County experienced a growth of 23%, with respect to the value of cattle sold.
-However, a 2% decline in the number of cattle operations was observed over the period.
-The total county value of sales accounted for 12% while the number of cattle operations in the county accounted for 6% of the regional total.
+Huerfano County showed an increase of 19% in the value of cattle and calves sales, while a 2% decrease in the number of cattle operations in the county was observed.
+The total value of cattle and calves sold in Huerfano accounted for 3% and the number of cattle operations in the county made up 6% of the regional total.

-9.15 Summary and overview of hog and pig farms and value of sales the small number of hog farmers in Baca, Bent, Costilla, and Kiowa Counties the total value of swine sales of each respective county has been supressed from the regional assessment to avoid disclosing information about specific hog farmers in those counties.
+9.14 Summary and overview of hog and pig farms and value of sales effectively compared to the state aggregated value.
+Due to the small number of hog farmers in Baca, Bent, Costilla, and Kiowa Counties the total value of swine sales of each respective county has been supressed from the regional assessment to avoid disclosing information about specific hog farmers in those counties.
 Despite this, a regional comparison among the other nine remaining counties for the most recent data must suffice.